 Maintaining (or increasing) Star Ratings is an important strategy in the competitive MA market, as these ratings directly impact plan revenue.

-to-benchmark ratios, and the disparities in care between members with and without social risk factors, according to a Milliman report.
+The actual impact of these rule changes on a given contract will depend on many factors, including risk scores, bid-to-benchmark ratios, and the disparities in care between members with and without social risk factors, according to a Milliman report.
 However, the report recommends that all MA organizations evaluate the impact these changes will have on their contracts and consider adjusting their strategies for the 2024 and 2025 measurement years.

 “To succeed under this new structure, Medicare Advantage plans will need to understand their vulnerable populations and deliver targeted, high-impact services to close the gaps that impact health equity,” said Shah.

-“In many instances, this means connecting to non-medical home-based partners and tapping into their observations to access really important insights around social, behavioral and functional health status that really can make a massive impact on outcomes.”
+“In many instances, this means connecting to non-medical home-based partners and tapping into their observations to access really important insights around social, behavioral, and functional health status that really can make a massive impact on outcomes.”

 MA Plans are Booming: